n6ai/minze/docs/integrations/prettier.md

 [Prettier](https://prettier.io) is an opinionated code formatter.

-If you used the [CLI method](/guide/installation#cli) to install Minze you can extend your environment with auto-code formatting.
+If you used the [CLI method](/guide/installation#cli) to install Minze you can extend your environment with auto-code formatting quite quickly.

 > The following guide is based on a fresh Minze CLI installation.